 I love salmon and I love Greek seasoning, so this Easy Greek Salmon Cooked in a Grill Pan was winner for me!
 And this tasty salmon is low-carb, Keto, low-glycemic, gluten-free, dairy-free, and South Beach Diet friendly.
-Use the Diet-Type Index to find more recipes like this one.
+Use Seafood Recipes to find more recipes like this one.

 I love cooking salmon on an outdoor barbecue grill, but when it’s too cold for outdoor grilling I use a Stovetop Grill Pan so I can still get those lovely grill marks on the salmon.
 This type of pan is also great way to “grill” other types of fish or chicken breasts for people who don’t have an outdoor grill, as well as a perfect way to cook vegetables like zucchini or eggplant.

 When I posted Friday Night Salmon Two Ways I explained how I rub the salmon with olive oil and fish rub, then let it come to room temperature before cooking.
 That same method is used in this recipe, but in this recipe it’s Penzey’s Greek Seasoning and a bit of lemon zest that gives the salmon extra flavor.
 The idea of using Greek Seasoning on salmon was sent in to Penzeys by Alice of Los Angeles, California, so thanks to her for the great idea.
 (And no, Penzeys is not paying me to advertise their spices!)
 If you don’t have Greek Seasoning, the list of ingredients is after the recipe.